xuezzou/vh-dev-training/week2/hw/README.md

 NOTE: I get 1000 free API calls from the Dark Sky API.
 That should definitely be enough, provided no one abusively queries it.
 Please don't do that.

-Now, go to your name under the direct message column in Slack and copy the string from the URL that's between "messages/" and "/details/", do not copy either of the slashes.
 Then, make a request to:

 ```ts
 // data matches the interface of WeatherUpdate